huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cce_node.md

 The following arguments are supported:

 * `region` - (Optional) The region in which to obtain the cce nodes.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `Cluster_id` - (Required) The id of container cluster.